rituparnobehera/Interior_Museum/README.md

 # Interior_Museum
-"Museum-Interior" is a virtual environment of interior of the museum.
+"Museum-Interior" is a virtual environment of Museum Interior.